Giulio Campanati

-Giulio Campanati (12 June 1923 – 30 October 2011) is an Italian former football referee.
+Giulio Campanati (12 June 1923 – 30 October 2011) was an Italian football referee.

 He served as referee 166 times in Serie A between 1952 and 1966.
-He also refereed the 1964 Coppa Italia Final.

-He served as an international referee for both UEFA and FIFA for a decade.
-He also refeed the second leg of the 1962 Inter-Cities Fairs Cup Final.
+He also refereed the 1964 Coppa Italia final.
+Campanati served as an international referee for both UEFA and FIFA for a decade.
+He also refeed the second leg of the 1962 Inter-Cities Fairs Cup final.

 In 1960, Campanati was awarded the Giovanni Mauro Award as the best referee of the season.

 In 1966, he became a referee administrator.
 He was President of the Italian Referees Association from 1972 to 1990.

-In 2013, he was posthumously inducted into the Italian Football Hall of Fame.
+In 2013, Campanati was posthumously inducted into the Italian Football Hall of Fame.